fbpx

 Free perpendicular Gothic (copper rocket roof to truncated spire by Page and 1993).

-Formal Italianate setting for statues, complementing the town hall opposite and the connecting bridge.
-Wrought iron railing as along the river enclosed also south and west side until WW1.
+A formal park in an Itailian style.
+With settings for statues, and complementing the town hall opposite as well as the connecting bridge over the White Cart River.
+The wrought iron railings along the river, also enclosed the south and west side until WW1.

 Thomas Graham Abercrombie (1862-1926)